Noble Nimble Thimbles

 The Noble Nimble Thimbles Quilt Club was established in 1991 by the late Mary Burns.
 Less than a dozen quilters attended that first meeting and the club has since grown to around seventy-five members.

 The club supports several local charities.
-Raffle Quilts are made upon request for the Noble County Extension Homemakers’ annnual fundraiser.
-The Noble House, a shelter for abused women and children, Common Grace and ARC of Noble County are some of the recipients of club donations.
+The Noble House, a shelter for women and children, Common Grace and the ARC of Noble County are some of the recipients of club donations.
+We have also donated sewing machines to the Community Learning Sewing Center in Kendallville.

 The quilters enjoy a “Fun Saturday” twice a year when they bring their sewing machines and learn new projects.
-The participants each bring a dish and share a delicious potluck lunch and a great day of quilting and fellowship at the Noble County Public Library in Albion.
+The participants share in a potluck lunch and a great day of quilting and fellowship.

-The club also holds a quilt challenge every spring when members compete for prizes in a designated category of quilting, and they hold a club garage sale in the fall.
+The club holds a quilt challenge every spring when members compete for prizes in designated quilting categories.
+Members also hold a garage sale before the September meeting each fall.

 Meetings are held on the fourth Tuesday of each month at 7:00 p.m. in Room B at the Community Learning Center,